postwait/leo/README.md

 -b —brokerid - (Required) The ID from Circonus for the broker on which you wish to configure the check.

--c —configfile - (Required) If you use the --alldefault argument, -cconfigfile is the location of the config file your present configurations will be saved to.
-If you do not use the --alldefault argument,  -configfile is the path to the config file which defines the metrics and graphs to create in Circonus.
-See the config/illumos.json for an example.
+-c —configfile - (Required) If you use the --alldefault argument, -configfile is the location of the config file your present configurations will be saved to.
+If you do not use the --alldefault argument,  -configfile is the name of the config file which defines the metrics and graphs to create in Circonus.

 —all default - The option to skip prompts for metrics/graphs and use all default settings.